 - Pack a “crate” for every gig – CD and vinyl DJs never take their whole collection to a gig with them.
 You shouldn’t either.
 Instead, “pack” a playlist full of about twice the number of tunes you think you’ll need for any given event.
 Put your soul into choosing those tunes.
 Spend hours doing it, and be strict and only play from that playlist or folder within your DJ software at your event (whether that event is a new mixtape, a web radio show, or a “real” gig).
 This will force you to think harder about your music choices ahead of time, and stop the blanking and scrolling syndrome you speak of

 - Use digital’s sort features to your advantage – With physical vinyl or CDs, you used to have to have a sorting system and stick with it (alphabetical, by genre, by date purchased etc.) With digital, you can use all of these and more.
 You can sort by genre, BPM, date of release, date added, alphabetically by artist, alphabetically by title, even by key.
 So do it!
 As you’re planning your sets and packing your crates for gigs, use all the sort tools to slice and dice your music and reduce it to more meaningful “chunks” than one big collection.
-By using smart playlists in iTunes, you can get even more granular (“everything from 1988 to 1992 marked house and techno”).
+By using smart playlists (smart crates, intelligent folders, whatever they’re called in your software), you can get even more granular (“everything from 1988 to 1992 marked house and techno”).
 Oh, speaking of genres…

 - Be bold with genre names – It’s tempting to leave the “genre” name as it was when you bought a music file, but that’s nonsense.
 If you play house and house only, having every track marked “house” is not going to help you sort your music.
 But if you’re a mobile DJ who plays everything from country to EDM to rock, having big categories such as, well, “country’, “EDM” and “rock” may be far more useful than “deep house”, “UK garage”, etc. Point is, you need to choose the six to 10 categories that make sense to you and replace the “genre” information in your files with one of those, for every song.
 When you sort or filter by genre, the tracks you’ve associated with each other should “feel” like a coherent set of music to you, something you could make a strong mixtape or DJ set from